rotary-genomics/rotary/README.md

 ### 2b.
 Run Multiple Samples

 Rotary can target a directory containing numerous FASTQ files derived from various samples.
-It effortlessly organizes these files into sets corresponding to each sample and constructs a project directory that includes the necessary configuration files for executing the `rotary run` command.
+It automatically organizes these files into sets corresponding to each sample and constructs a project directory that includes the necessary configuration files for executing the `rotary run` command.
 The `rotary run` command can then be used to run the workflow on an entire batch of samples.